micado-eu/installer/README.md

 ## GitHub Actions Workflow Description

+The goal of this automation is to simplify and streamline the process of generating an executable file for the Micado project.
+Each time the project’s main branches are updated or a new version is tagged, the system automatically compiles the Python code into a standalone executable file.
+This means that non-technical users can easily install and run the software without needing to deal with the source code or manual setup.
+By automating the creation of the executable, this approach saves time, ensures consistency, and reduces errors, allowing developers to focus on improving the project while the system handles the technical work of packaging the software for release.

+### Workflow Overview

 This project uses GitHub Actions to automate the build and release process.
 The workflow is defined in `.github/workflows/main.yaml` and performs the following steps:

 1. **Checkout Repository**: Clones the repository's code to the GitHub runner.